Southeastern students win top SPJ awards

 HAMMOND – Southeastern Louisiana University students at the Southeastern Channel

-won nine 2018 Mark of Excellence Awards, including four first-place honors, at the
+won four Mark of Excellence Awards, including two first-place honors, at the Society

-The Mark of Excellence Awards honor the best of collegiate journalism from a calendar year.
-SPJ’s Region 12 comprises all universities in Louisiana, Mississippi, Arkansas and Tennessee.
+The Society of Professional Journalists (SPJ) Region 12 comprises all universities in Louisiana, Mississippi, Arkansas and Tennessee.

-Mark of Excellence Awards are judged by SPJ industry professionals directed to choose entries considered the best in student journalism.
-If no entry rises to the level of excellence, no award is given.
+Mark of Excellence Awards were judged by SPJ industry professionals who were directed to choose entries they felt were the best in student journalism.
+If no entry rose to the level of excellence, no award was given.

 The Southeastern Channel’s first-place winners included Jermaine Kelly of Shreveport, who won first place in “Television Sports Videography” for the second year in a row for his videography of the 2022 Riverbell Classic football game between Southeastern and Nicholls State, and the staff of the student newscast, “Northshore News,” in the “Best All-Around College Television Newscast” category, for its May 25, 2022 episode of “Northshore News.”

 Second-place winners, or finalists, were Kelly in the “Television Sports Reporting” category for his same Riverbell Classic football story and Tristyn Turner of Denham Springs, for “Television Sports Videography” for videography in his 2022 Southeastern vs. Southern University soccer match story.
 The winning Southeastern Channel sports stories both aired in the student sportscast, “The Big Game.”

 It marks the seventh time in 15 years that “Northshore News” has won a first place Mark of Excellence Award as the best student TV newscast in the region.
 “Northshore News” won second place in the other eight years.